7 Women Business Coaches in India: A 2026 Guide

 Practical realities to keep in mind:

-• Useful if you are the bottleneck: Good for founders who want the business to function without their constant intervention.
+Useful if leadership is the next bottleneck: Good for founders who want to improve decision-making, influence, delegation, and leadership effectiveness.

-• Less suited to idea-stage founders: If you still need your first customers, revenue and offer clarity should come first.
+Less suited to early-stage founders: If you are still searching for product-market fit or your first customers, revenue generation and market validation usually need attention first.

-You can learn more through Indra Dhar's coaching page.
+You can learn more through Shweta Handa's coaching website.

 6. Indra Dhar